YixingHuang/Helgason-Ludwig-consistency-conditions-for-limited-angle-tomography/README.md

 This implementation is in the framework of [CONRAD](https://github.com/akmaier/CONRAD).
 Please install Java and CONRAD first.
 The installation tutorial for CONRAD is [here(https://www5.cs.fau.de/conrad/tutorials/user-guide/installation/)

-To run this code, please create a folder called "hlcc" in the directory of package edu.stanford.rsl.tutorial.
+To run this code, please create a folder called "hlcc" in the directory of package [edu.stanford.rsl.tutorial](https://github.com/akmaier/CONRAD/tree/master/src/edu/stanford/rsl/tutorial) and copy these codes into this folder.

 ## Some result figures